le0pard/le0pard.github.io/_posts/postgresql/2015-04-13-postgresql-indexes.md

  * Well suited for semi-structured data search
  * Allows you to perform several different searches (queries) in a single pass
  * Scales much better than GiST (support large volumes of data)
- * Good work for frequent recurrence of elements (and therefore are ideal for full-text search)
+ * Works well for frequent recurrence of elements (and therefore are perfect for full-text search)

 # Partial Indexes